run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 The service attributes are configuration features within the portfolio.

-The guidance described in this knowledge can be followed to configure the attributes of both portfolio types, Business/IT Service and Support/Technical Service, within Portfolio and Catalog Management.
+The guidance described in this knowledge can be followed to configure the attributes of both Business/IT Service and Support/Technical Service Portfolio types, within Portfolio and Catalog Management.

 ## Before getting started

--   [X] It's necessary to have designed Service (Pipeline);
+-   [X] It's necessary to have designed a Service (Pipeline).

 ## Procedure

-1. Access the main menu Processes \> Portfolio and Catalog Management \> Portfolio;
+1. Access the main menu Processes > Portfolio and Catalog Management > Portfolio;

 2. Access the Service Portfolio you want and click on "Advance";

 3. Click on "Advance" in the service to access it;

-4. On the left side, it's presented the different attributes that can be configured.
+4. The different attributes that can be configured will be presented on the left side.

 ## Service Attributes